gbvbahia01/Make/README.md

 ## Requirements
 To build it you will need the Apache Maven.<br>
-The object to be made by Make needs to have a default constructor.
-A constructor without arguments.<br>
-Make will create all fields for the object. if the object that is being made has a field that is another complex object is necessary that object has a default constructor too or null will be set.
+For Eclipse IDE you may need <a href="http://www.eclipse.org/m2e/" target="_blank">M2Eclipse</a> to manager a Maven project.<br>

 ## Installation
-You can download the project and put it as test dependence in your project.<br>
+You can download the project and put it as test dependence in your Maven project.<br>
+Download the project.<br>
+<b>Eclipse IDE </b>
+After download the project and import it in Eclipse the IDE can complain about compilation problems.
+If do Right click on project and choose Properties, Java Compiler and uncheck "Use compliance from execution environment..." and in "Compiler compliance level:" choose 1.6.
+Apply and OK.<br>
+Right click on project again in Mave choose Update project...<br>
-Copy from folder src/test/resource the make.xml file and paste it into your project resource test.<br>
+Right click on project again and choose Run As, Run Configurations..., clean package install Copy from folder src/test/resource the make.xml file and paste it into your project resource test.<br>
 Follow the next step to configure this file.<br>